MFSTech/SendStatuses/README.md

 Overview
 ----------

-Manna Freight Systems, Inc. can receive specially-formatted XML documents containing freight status information from our suppliers.
+Pilot Freight Services can receive specially-formatted XML documents containing freight status information from our suppliers.
 This information can be transferred to our HTTP endpoint or put into a file which can be transferred via FTP-- either downloaded by us from an FTP server hosted by the supplier or uploaded to an FTP server hosted by us.

 At this time, only primary, transportation-related events can be submitted using this system.
 Examples include freight pickup, staging for delivery, and delivery.
 Calls made to recipients for scheduling-- and the agreed-upon schedule-- cannot be transmitted using this service at this time.
 Those improvements are on the road map.